kubeflow/training-operator/docs/development/developer_guide.md

 ### Run a Kubernetes cluster

 First, you need to run a Kubernetes cluster locally.
-There are lots of choices:
+We recommend `kind`.

 - [kind](https://kind.sigs.k8s.io)